 - Drive a nicer car than you might otherwise be able to afford.

-- Avoid unpredictable repair and maintenance costs because the car will always be under warranty.
+- Avoid unpredictable repair and maintenance costs because the vehicle will always be under warranty.
 (Some manufacturers even include free servicing for the first three years.)

-- Pay less sales tax, because it’s only due on the monthly payment and not on the whole value of the car.
+- You will pay fewer sales taxes because it’s only due on the monthly payment and not on the car’s total value.

-- Avoids the hassle of selling the car when you’re ready to replace it.
+- It avoids the hassle of selling the car when you’re ready to replace it.

 If leasing is so great, why isn’t everyone doing it?
 Leasing will not benefit everyone.
 There are many situations you may want to avoid using this option when getting a new car.
-Here are a few examples of why leasing a car not be right for you:
+Here are a few examples of why leasing a vehicle not be suitable for you:

 - Never build any equity.
-The buyer who takes out a loan to buy a car has something of value once the loan is paid back.
+The buyer who takes out a loan to buy a car has something of value once the loan’s paid back.
 That’s not the case with leasing.

 - Early termination difficulty.
-It’s hard, and often expensive, though not impossible, to get out a lease early.
+It’s hard and often expensive to get out of a lease early, though not impossible.

 - Need good credit to score the best lease deals.

-Leasing can be a good option if you like driving a newer vehicle, have good credit and don’t cover a lot of miles.
+Leasing can be a good option if you like driving a newer vehicle, have good credit, and don’t cover many miles.
 This is especially true if you don’t want to put a large sum down at purchase and like the idea of low monthly payments.

 Beginning your car shopping online is the smart thing to do.
-If you are going to lease a car or purchase a car.
+Suppose you are going to lease a car or purchase a vehicle.
 You will still want to begin the process by finding the best possible new car price first.
 Most, if not all, dealerships look at online car deals as “high volume – low profit” transactions.
-This means you will get your best deal by contacting them through the internet.
+This means you will get your best price by contacting them online.

-Do yourself a favor and make online car shopping the way you buy your next car.
-For more hints and tips on navigating the new and used car buying process, spend a little time upfront before beginning your car leasing journey by browsing through the rest of my website AutoCheatSheet.com.
+Do yourself a favor and make online car shopping the way you buy your new car.
+For more hints and tips on navigating the new and used car buying process, spend a little time upfront before beginning your car leasing journey by browsing the rest of my website AutoCheatSheet.com.

-Once you’ve figured you’re budget and ready to start shopping for you next new car, take a look at my “New Car Buying Guide” for insider tips and secrets on how to get the best price on a new car and avoid dealer scams.
+Once you’ve figured out your budget and are ready to start shopping for your next car, look at my “New Car Buying Guide” for insider tips and secrets on getting the best price on a new vehicle and avoiding dealer scams.

-As always, I recommend using an online referral service such as Ryde Shopper or Motor Trend before visiting a car dealership.
+I recommend using an online referral service such as Ryde Shopper, Edmunds, or Motor Trend before visiting a car dealership.
 Their free online price quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.